tinymovr/Tinymovr/docs/features/features.rst

     tm1.traj_planner.max_decel = {max_deceleration} # ticks/sec^2
     tm1.traj_planner.max_vel = {mac_velocity} # ticks/sec

-Once you set the desired acceleration and deceleration parameters, they do not need to be re-set -- they are stored in RAM.
-However, upon device restart they need to be re-set, as they are not stored in non-volatile memory.
+Once you set the desired acceleration and deceleration parameters, they do not need to be re-set.
+The parameters can be saved in NVRAM using `tmx.save_config()`.

 Once the parameters are set, you can execute a plan to a target position:

 .. code-block:: python